 They also question the projections that Navigant made that went into the report, saying that it assumes steep declines in the need for inpatient beds that haven’t yet materialized.

 Michael Sirota, a lawyer representing Saint Michael’s in bankruptcy court, said the very fact that Prime has pursued the hospital “completely undermines the integrity of that report,” since the for-profit company sees an opportunity in a city where Navigant projects heavy financial losses.
-He has said that the bankruptcy process is designed to lead to, as the hospital treads a fine line between arguing for bankruptcy and that it has a positive economic future.
+He has said that the bankruptcy process is designed to lead to expedited sales, as the hospital treads a fine line between arguing for bankruptcy and that it has a positive economic future.

 “You can get experts to write on any topic, but the market has spoken,” said Sirota, a member of the law firm Cole Schotz in its Hackensack office.